SEPIA-Framework/sepia-stt-server/README.md

 ```
 curl -X GET http://localhost:20471/settings
 ```
-(Note: Replace localhost by your server or the Ngrok address)
+(Note: Replace localhost by your server or localhost:port with the Ngrok address.
+When you are using the Docker image your server is using a proxy; add: '/stt/settings' to the path like in the client setup).

 Set a different Kaldi model via HTTP POST, e.g.:
 ```